 THE MAN WHO REMEMBERED YESTERDAY

 There is a small flaw in Maxwell Lord´s plan.
 There are four people ( five counting Booster Gold´s robot friend Skeets ) who still remember him.
 Who still know what he did and are trying to bring him in.
-Their problem is that everybody has forgotten Maxwell Lord.
+Their problem is that everybody else has forgotten Maxwell Lord.
 No hero knows who they want to catch.
 They have never heard of him and even if they see a photo of him or tv footage or any other visual data their brain cannot process it.
 Maxwell Lord is not in any databanks, computer files or other digital medium.
 He´s a ghost.
 Really.
 Only our four heroes know who he is and can see him.
 To all others - I don´t know.
 They probably see Elvis.
 Which might explain a lot.

 Because the more they try to convince other superheroes the more they mistrust them.
 Which seen from the viewpoint of the brainwashed heroes is totally understandable.
 They are contacted by four members of the Justice League who are not in the best standing ( especially that gloryhound Booster Gold ) and those shady curs insist that there is a complott by this guy nobody has ever heard of.
 On top of that they don´t recall historics facts like they happened and instead tell tall stories that are just too ridiculous to be true.
 Everybody knows Bruce Wayne spearheaded the re - formation of the Justice League.
 Lex Luthor was the one who hi - jacked the OMAC project.
 Wonder Woman would never kill a defenseless man.